![]() |

 She

-encouraged people to write in to her with their accomplishments.
+encouraged people to write to her about their accomplishments.
 One day I did that,

 and got back in an email a HUGE purple email saying nothing more than "I am so proud of you!"
 And I do